 But now I totally get it!
 Some people think they have every right to tell you their opinion when it comes to what you name your child!
 After experiencing this for the first time, I’m starting to think I’ll just keep my mouth shut for the next few weeks as we mull over names.
 Of course, if asked for an opinion, you should give it, but otherwise, one’s lips should remain tightly sealed when discussing possible baby names, don’t you think?

-In the last few weeks as we’ve contemplated names, most of which have been gender neutral since we’re not sure what we’re having, I’ve heard all ranges of comments from “that sounds like a mobster’s name”, to “too Hollywood hipster”, “too girly”, “too boyish”, and the best was just a sour, puckered-up face with a dramatic head shake when I told a family member our latest and most favorite name, Hayden.
+In the last few weeks as we’ve contemplated names, most of which have been gender neutral since we’re not sure what we’re having, I’ve heard all ranges of comments, such as “that sounds like a mobster’s name,” “too Hollywood hipster,” “too girly,” and “too boyish.”
+The best was just a sour, puckered-up face with a dramatic head shake when I told a family member our latest and most favorite name, Hayden.
 She looked as if she’d just eaten a rotten egg.